vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 #### Yearn LUSD vault

-LUSD in the LUSD3CRV pool shares risks with the 3CRV pool as well, where the crypto risk team concludes to depreciate the 3pool if free-floating DAI is inevitable.
-Here is the [DAI risk assessment report](https://cryptorisks.substack.com/p/makerdao-endgame-and-its-repercussions) to learn more.

 Stacking different protocols for yield generation can increase the risk surface as well.
-The vault contract has been live for more than five months, and Yearn protocol can be considered as time-tested since Feb 2021.
+The vault contract has been live for more than five months.
+Though Yearn has suffered a [hack in the past](https://thedefiant.io/yearn-loses-11m-in-2021s-first-defi-hack), its since been patched and is now reasonably battle tested, but there exist contract risk that can lead to losses.

 ### Opportunity cost